The five things I wish I’d known when I founded a charity in the Middle East

-I founded a Charity in 2010.
+I founded a charity in 2010.
 My aim at the time was to ‘give something back’.
 Here are the five things I wish I’d known when I founded a charity in the Middle East:

 - I wish I’d been a bit less enamoured by bright young volunteers with intense gazes who really want to make a difference.
 Practical skills, and the ability to comprehend local cultural mores is not necessarily a part of the bright young thing package.

-- I wish I’d known that I had more time then I knew what to do with.
+- I wish I’d known that I’d had more time than I knew what to do with.
 Running a start-up makes you busier than you can ever believe.
 Passion acts as a 24/7 driving force.
 I then became a mother.
-Becoming a mum made me realise what ‘busy’ really means
+Becoming a mum made me realise what ‘busy’ really means.

 - I wish I’d understood that burn out can happen and that its okay to stop now and again.